 Est @ 17.59%

 Est @ 9.61%

 ("Est" = FCF growth rate estimated by Simply Wall St)

-The second stage is also known as Terminal Value, this is the business's cash flow after the first stage.
+After calculating the present value of future cash flows in the initial 10-year period, we need to calculate the Terminal Value, which accounts for all future cash flows beyond the first stage.
 For a number of reasons a very conservative growth rate is used that cannot exceed that of a country's GDP growth.
-In this case we have used the 5-year average of the 10-year government bond yield (2.0%) to estimate future growth.
-In the same way as with the 10-year 'growth' period, we discount future cash flows to today's value, using a cost of equity of 5.6%.
+In this case we have used the 5-year average of the 10-year government bond yield (1.9%) to estimate future growth.
+In the same way as with the 10-year 'growth' period, we discount future cash flows to today's value, using a cost of equity of 5.4%.

 PS.
 The Simply Wall St app conducts a discounted cash flow valuation for every stock on the NASDAQCM every day.
 If you want to find the calculation for other stocks just search here.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

 Join A Paid User Research Session

 You’ll receive a US$30 Amazon Gift card for 1 hour of your time while helping us build better investing tools for the individual investors like yourself.
 Sign up here